explaingit

 USE CASE 3

-Record live streams to disk in fMP4 or MPEG-TS format and play them back on demand.
+Record live streams automatically to disk in fMP4 format and serve them back as on-demand playback from the same server.

 USE CASE 4

-Re-stream a local camera feed to YouTube or other platforms using RTMP output.
+Re-stream a camera feed to YouTube or Twitch via RTMP while also making it available locally over WebRTC.

 Difficulty · moderate Time to first run · 30min